On maximal subgroups of ample groups: Maximal subgroups of ample groups

 \begin{lemma} Let $\cG\subset\Homeo(X)$ be an ample group that acts minimally on $X$.
 Suppose that $X=U_1\sqcup U_2\sqcup\dots\sqcup U_k$ is a partition of $X$ into nonempty clopen sets.
 Then $\St_{\cG}(U_1,U_2,\dots,U_k)\ne\cG$ unless this is the partition into points or the trivial partition consisting of only one set. \end{lemma}

 \begin{proof} The partition of $X$ into points and the trivial partition are preserved by any invertible transformation of $X$.
 In particular, they are preserved by all elements of the group $\cG$.
 Conversely, assume that $\St_{\cG}(U_1,U_2,\dots,U_k)=\cG$.
-First consider the case when each element of the partition consists of more than one point.
-In this case Lemma \ref{local-groups-in-stabilizers} implies that any local group $\cG_U$ is contained in the stabilizer $\St_{\cG}(U_1,U_2,\dots,U_k)$ if and only if the clopen set $U$ is contained in a single element of the partition.
-Since $\cG$ can be represented as the local group $\cG_X$, it follows that $X$ is an element of the partition.
-As all elements of the partition are nonempty sets, we obtain that $X$ is the only element so that the partition is trivial.
+Then the group $\cG$ acts on the set $\{U_1,U_2,\dots,U_k\}$.
+That action is transitive since the action of $\cG$ on $X$ is minimal.
+As a consequence, all elements of the partition are of the same cardinality.
+Hence this is either the partition into points, or else a partition in which every element consists of more than one point.
+In the latter case, Lemma \ref{local-subgroups-in-stabilizers} implies that any local subgroup $\cG_U$ is contained in the stabilizer $\St_{\cG}(U_1,U_2,\dots,U_k)$ if and only if the clopen set $U$ is contained in a single element of the partition.
+Since $\cG$ can be represented as the local subgroup $\cG_X$, it follows that $X$ is an element of the partition.
+As all elements of the partition are nonempty sets, we obtain that $X$ is the only element so that the partition is trivial. \end{proof}

-Now consider the case when some element of the partition consists of a single point $x_0$.
-Minimality of the action of the group $\cG$ on $X$ implies that the orbit $\Orb_{\cG}(x_0)$ is dense in $X$.
-That is, it has a point in any nonempty open set.
-In particular, the orbit has a point in each element of our partition.
-Hence for any $i$, $1\le i\le k$ there exists $g_i\in\cG$ such that $g_i(x_0)\in U_i$.
-By assumption, $g_i$ belongs to the stabilizer of the partition.
-Therefore it should map $\{x_0\}$ onto another element of the partition.
-It follows that $U_i=\{g_i(x_0)\}$.
-We obtain that $X$ is a finite set and $X=U_1\sqcup U_2\sqcup\dots\sqcup U_k$ is the partition into points. \end{proof}